 In June 1996, a Delaware statutory business trust created by CERC Corp.
 (CERC Trust) issued \$173 million aggregate amount of convertible preferred securities to the public.
-CERC Trust used the proceeds of the offering to purchase convertible junior subordinated debentures issued by CERC Corp. having
+CERC Trust used the proceeds of the offering to purchase convertible junior subordinated debentures issued by CERC Corp. having an interest rate and maturity date that correspond to the distribution rate and mandatory redemption date of the convertible preferred securities.
+The convertible junior subordinated debentures represent CERC Trust's sole asset and its entire operations.
+CERC Corp. considers its obligation under the Amended and Restated Declaration of Trust, Indenture and Guaranty Agreement relating to the convertible preferred securities, taken together, to constitute a full and unconditional guarantee by CERC Corp. of CERC Trust's obligations with respect to the convertible preferred securities.
+As discussed in Note 2(n), upon the Company's adoption of FIN 46, the amount of outstanding junior subordinated debentures discussed above was included in long-term debt as of December 31, 2003 and 2004.
 The convertible preferred securities are mandatorily redeemable upon the repayment of the convertible junior subordinated debentures at their stated maturity or earlier redemption.
 Effective January 7, 2003, the convertible preferred securities are convertible at the option of the holder into \$33.62 of cash and 2.34 shares of CenterPoint Energy common stock for each \$50 of liquidation value.
 As of December 31, 2003 and 2004, the liquidation amount of convertible preferred securities outstanding was \$0.4 and \$0.3 million, respectively.
 The securities, and their underlying convertible junior subordinated debentures, bear interest at 6.25% and mature in June 2026.
-Subject to some limitations, CERC Corp. has the option of deferring payments of interest on the convertible junior subordinated debentures.
-During any deferral or event of default, CERC Corp. may not pay dividends on its common stock to CenterPoint Energy.
+Subject to some limitations, CERC Corp. has the option of deferring payments of interest of default, CERC Corp. may not pay dividends on its common stock to CenterPoint Energy.
 As of December 31, 2004, no interest payments on the convertible junior subordinated debentures had been deferred.